ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-aws-gateway/prepare-amplify-central-1.md

 * Read [Amplify Central AWS API Gateway connected overview](/docs/central/connect-aws-gateway/)
 * You will need a basic knowledge of AWS API Gateway
 * Verify that @axway/amplify-central-cli version is at minimum 0.1.4 (Get the [CLI](/docs/central/cli_central/cli_install/))
-    * Check the installed version with `amplify central -v`
+    * Check the installed version with `axway central -v`
 * Install OpenSSL

 ## Objectives